Best Case Interview Books: 18 Books Ranked (2026)

 Too basic.
 By the end, you'll understand what a case interview is and some mistakes to avoid.
 That's it.

-The book doesn't teach actionable strategies for building frameworks or delivering recommendations.
-There are no practice cases.
+The book doesn't teach actionable strategies for building frameworks or delivering recommendations, and there are no practice cases.
+Better beginner resources exist online for free.

 #15: Case in Point (Marc Cosentino)